Cradle Coast, Launceston, Hobart

 Volunteers are often the lifeblood of not-for-profit and governments-facilitated community programs.
 These volunteers can create significant social, cultural and economic capital in communities.
-This subject explores the roles that volunteers do and can play within community-based activities (e.g. sporting clubs, events, tourism centres) and why the attraction and retention of volunteers is a key contemporary issue in the community sector.
+This unit explores the roles that volunteers do and can play within community-based activities (e.g. sporting clubs, events, tourism centres), why the attraction and retention of volunteers is a key contemporary issue in the community sector, and how to develop and propose strategies to attract and retain them.
 Factors such as volunteer motivation, training, rewards and risks are considered.

 |Unit name||Valuing the Volunteer|